Spanish Prime Minister Mariano Rajoy today rejected any mediation to resolve the crisis over Catalonia's independence push.

-Catalonia’s separatist leaders on Tuesday signed an independence declaration but said they were suspending it in the hope Madrid would negotiate.
+Catalonia's separatist leaders yesterday signed an independence declaration but said they were suspending it in the hope Madrid would negotiate.

 He was referring to several big companies which have moved their headquarters outside of Catalonia in recent days.

-Earlier on Wednesday he proposed during an interview with CNN that a mediator be named to settle the crisis.
+Earlier today he proposed during an interview with CNN that a mediator be named to settle the crisis.

 "Maybe, it could help (us) to talk if two people representing the Spanish government and two people representing the Catalan government just simply agree on one thing, for instance, naming a mediator," he said.